jloughry/BANCStar/README.md

 [`MM1SM1.SCN`](https://github.com/jloughry/BANCStar/blob/master/MM1SM1.SCN) ("Main Menu
 1 Sub-Menu 1") was the top-level programme in the system.
-When I get the [LIST](#LIST) utility running again, I'll post a translated copy here.
+When I get the [LIST](#LIST) utility running again, I'll post the translation here.

-The only [prompt file](https://github.com/jloughry/BANCStar/tree/master/LIST/test_data/LIAB.PFL) I have is the 'liabilities' one.
+The only [prompt file](https://github.com/jloughry/BANCStar/tree/master/LIST/test_data/LIAB.PFL) I have is the 'liabilities' one, `LIAB.PFL`.

 The `LIST` Utility<a name="LIST"/>
 ------------------